 SEAL

-The seal, an impression whereof is stamped in the margin hereof, shall be the seal of the Council and shall be stored at the head office of the Council
+The seal, an impression whereof is stamped in the margin hereof, shall be the seal of the Council and shall be stored at the head office of the Council.

 HEAD OFFICE

-The head office of the Council shall be located in the City of Toronto in the Municipality of Toronto and the Province of Ontario, Canada, at a place therein where the business of the Council may be effectively conducted.
+The head office of the Council shall be located in the City of Toronto and the Province of Ontario, Canada, at a place therein where the business of the Council may be effectively conducted.
 The Council may establish such other offices and agencies elsewhere as the Board of Directors may deem expedient.

 CERTIFICATION OF DOCUMENTS